Schinzel/web-blocks/thoughts.md

 # To do
 - Name(s) of this project/frameworks
-- Packages response_handlers.response_handlers
-- ApiResponse.Error is not used
 - Error handling with html
 - A common JavaScript class to send data to the server with
   - Error handling